 Three mappings are investigated and their associated results are displayed in Table \ref{tab:toy_problem_results}, with the Wasserstein-2 error, Maximum Mean Discrepancy (MMD), and Energy Distance (ED) from the predicted distribution at $t=1$ to the target distribution reported.
-The CVFM method notably results in equivalent or more optimal values of Wasserstein-2 error across all mappings with unpaired conditioning.
-CVFM even nearly matches CGFM's performance on discrete problems, where CGFM has knowledge of the correct conditional couplings \textit{a priori}.
+The CVFM method notably results in equivalent or better error metrics across all mappings with unpaired conditioning, nearly matching the performance of CGFM/WFM on discrete problems where these methods have knowledge of the correct conditional couplings \textit{a priori}.
 Figure \ref{fig:toy_demo} contrasts samples and pathways from a subset of these methods.
-Only CVFM is able to clearly recreate the final target distributions.
-Noteably, the kernel appreciably improves performance; CVFM outperforms both T-COT-FM and COT-FM, while the CFM formulation highlights the importance of the sampling from the optimal coupling: its absence precludes the validity of Eq. (\ref{eq:conditionalvectorfield}) (Appendix \ref{Appendix-Proofs}) resulting in poor performance.
+Notably, the kernel appreciably improves performance; CVFM outperforms both T-COT-FM and COT-FM, while the CFM formulation highlights the importance of the sampling from the conditional identity coupling: its absence precludes the validity of Eq. (\ref{eq:conditionalvectorfield}) (Appendix \ref{Appendix-Proofs}) resulting in poor performance.
 Furthermore, utilizing the conditioning mismatch kernel in isolation (CVFM ($\alpha(w)$)) bypasses the computational bottleneck of mini-batch OT solvers entirely.
 As detailed in Appendix \ref{Appendix-Computational-Cost}, this lightweight variant achieves competitive performance while providing vastly superior computational scaling properties across batch sizes.

-\textbf{Improved convergence}: Beyond improved metrics, the CVFM implementation also displays improved convergence characteristics compared with all methods directly applicable to modeling flows across unpaired conditional distributions, as evidenced by Figure \ref{fig:toy_demo}.
+\textbf{Improved convergence}: CVFM also displays improved convergence characteristics compared with all methods directly applicable to modeling flows across unpaired conditional distributions, as evidenced by Figure \ref{fig:toy_demo}.
 In all cases, the CVFM objective converges faster and to a lower metric value than other methods and variants.
 Further interrogation regarding the impact of $\eta$ in the conditional ground cost and $\alpha (w)$ was also performed.
 In the proposed methods incorporating the ground cost (CVFM, COT-FM, and T-COT-FM), increasing $\eta$ leads to improvement.
 However, it is often insufficient.
-For example, in the \textit{8 Gaussian - 8 Gaussian} example the addition of $\alpha (w)$ in CVFM facilitates a marked improvement.
+For example, in the \textit{8 Gaussians -- 8 Gaussians} example the addition of $\alpha (w)$ in CVFM facilitates a marked improvement.
 Additional ablations are also presented in Appendix \ref{Appendix-Case_study_Ablations_2D} highlighting the important role of $\alpha(w)$ in reducing the error in the mini-batch COT approximation inherent in Eq. (\ref{eq:conditionalwasserstein}) in greater depth.